SamGree/last/README.md

 - As a logged-in user, I can click on the comment icon to share my thoughts on any post.
 - Users can read comments from other users if any exist.
 Users can like comments if they wish but _NOT_ your own comment.
+- You can also delete or edit your own comment while when you are logged in
 - ![edit delete comment](/readme.img/edit.delete.comment.png)

 ---